 Changes in altitude can dehydrate you more easily, whether it’s while on the plan or if you’re heading to a place at higher altitude.
 Be sure to drink plenty of water before and during your flight.
 Dehydration makes it more difficult for your body to adjust to a new rhythm.

 Exercise or movement during the day may help you fall asleep more easily in a new time zone.
 But be sure to avoid exercising too close to bedtime, which will most likely keep you awake.

 When possible, try to get outside and be in the sunlight.
 Daylight is a powerful tool for regulating or resetting your biological clock and balancing your circadian rhythm.

 Block it Out

 Bringing earplugs and a sleep mask will help to reduce noise and block out the light while attempting to fall asleep.

 Avoid Travel-Related Stress

-Bringing elements of a home, like your favorite pillow or blanket, can ease the nagging feeling of being in a new environment.
+Bringing elements of home, like your favorite pillow or blanket, can ease the nagging feeling of being in a new environment.
 Have the front desk send any hotel calls to voicemail and request a wake-up call in the morning in case you sleep through your alarm.

 Find Your Perfect Sleep Environment

-Whether we realize or not, most of us are affected by changes in temperature, noise, altitude, sleep surface and other environmental factors.
+Whether we realize or not, most of us are affected by changes to temperature, noise, altitude, sleep surface and other environmental factors.
 Be cognizant of which factors affect you and ensure that you do your best to make your sleep environment a nurturing one.